-- Annual Companion Certificate – earn a domestic First Class, Delta Comfort+, or Main Cabin round-trip companion certificate every year on your account anniversary.
-Government taxes and fees of no more than $75 may need to be paid, see terms and conditions
+- Annual Companion Certificate – earn a domestic First Class, Delta Comfort+, or Main Cabin round-trip companion certificate every year on your account anniversary. *Payment of government taxes and fees of no more than $80 is required.
+Baggage charges and other restrictions may apply, see terms and conditions.

 - 3x miles on Delta purchases, 1x on all other eligible purchases

 - Complimentary Delta Sky Club (airport lounge) access when travelling on a Delta flight in any class